+Policies:

-Policies: These are developed by officers in the relevant Service area and are agreed in line with the Council's scheme of delegation.
+These are developed by officers in the relevant Service area and are agreed in line with the Council's scheme of delegation.
 Policies are reviewed to ensure that they remain relevant.

+Risk assessments:

-Risk assessments: These are undertaken by the relevant service area where there is deemed to be a risk of modern slavery or human trafficking, with support from colleagues in Human Resources and Organisational Development (HR&OD) and Procurement.
+These are undertaken by the relevant Service area where there is deemed to be a risk of modern slavery or human trafficking, with support from colleagues in Human Resources and Organisational Development (HR&OD) and Procurement.

-Investigations / due diligence: Any concerns regarding modern slavery or human trafficking should be raised with the Council's Head of Service for Law and Governance in the first instance.
+Investigations / due diligence:

+Any concerns regarding modern slavery or human trafficking should be raised with the Council's Monitoring Officer who is currently the Assistant Director for Governance & Policy in the first instance.